-Using columns inside other columns can get, well, complicated.
+Using columns and child columns can get, well, complicated.
 Here are some tips to help you get started.
 Along the way, you may find shortcuts that work better for you.

-Tip #1: Understand the properties and limitations of using columns and
+Tip #1: Understand the properties and limitations of column layouts

 See the column layouts overview article.
-In particular, make sure you understand the concept of columns, module layers, and child columns.
+In particular, make sure you understand the concept of column groups, child columns, and multiple modules in a single column, as well as the limits on columns.

 Tip #2: Drag in the layout before inserting content

 You can create new columns by dragging a module into the layout.
 But sometimes the exact column structure you want, such as a new column to the left or right of an existing column, doesn't work by dragging in a module.
 It's hard to know by dragging whether you've exceeded a column limit or just need to drag in column structure instead.

 The best way to insert columns in a complex layout is to create the column structure before adding content.
 Here's how to do it.

 - Open the Content panel and click the Rows tab.

 Make sure the Group name is Columns.
 You'll see a selection of column layouts.

 - Drag the column layout you want into your layout.